marariadennis/javascript/Notes.md

-Javascript statements are instructions to be executed by the browser Add whitespace to your Javascript Code to make it more readable, Javascript ignores it Add a semi-colon at the end of each executable statement
+Javascript statements are instructions to be executed by the browser Add whitespace to your Javascript Code to make it more readable, Javascript ignores it Add a semi-colon at the end of each executable statement Break a Javascript statement after an Operator such as document.getElementById("demo").innerHTML = "Hello Dolly.";

+#Javascript Keywords
+Var, if else, Break, continue, do while
+Multiple Line comment is also known as a comment block Comments prevent execution of code in javascript Variables are containers for storing Values
+Strigs in javascript can be written in sigle and double quotes